mclab-hbrs/BBB-POC/README.md

 TL;DR: The patch for CVE-2020-12112 was insufficient.
 Lukas2511 found a bypass for it, so update to v2.2.6 asap.

 ## CVE-2020-12112
-BigBlueButton had a rather trivial LFI.
+BigBlueButton had a rather trivial local file inclusion vulnerability.
 It is described [here](https://github.com/tchenu/CVE-2020-12112).

-Essentially it was possible to change the `presFilename` URL parameter to download aritraty files, instead of the presentiation.
+Essentially it was possible to change the `presFilename` URL parameter to download arbitraty files, instead of the presentiation.
 Example request downloading `/etc/passwd`:

 ```